LLNL/axom/src/docs/sphinx/dev_guide/gpu_porting.rst

     functions (the functions being the non-decorated functions your newly-decorated functions are calling).
 You will want to keep decorating until all the complaints are gone.
-  * Most of C++ std library is not available on device.
+  * Most of the C++ standard library is not available on device.
 Your options are Axom's equivalent functions/classes if it exists, or to add your own / rewrite the code to not use std library.

 * With no more decorating complaints from the compiler, write the logically